 6. Cockatoos Have Impressive Lifespan

 When you commit to a cockatoo, chances are they might outlive you.
 These birds typically live from 40 to 70 years.
-However, they have lived over 100 years in captivity.
+However, they have lived over 100 years under human care.
 It is imperative to make sure these birds have a care plan if anything happens to you.

 Many cockatoos, and other parrots, end up in homeless situations (or they get passed around from owner to owner), which can be emotionally devastating for them.
 It’s best to pass them to a responsible person who can commit to them for a lifetime.